Image source: Wyoming State Vet Lab

 goats, and cattle are most likely to get Q fever.
 The most common

-sign of Q fever is abortion during late pregancy.
+sign of Q fever is abortion during late pregnancy.
 However, most

-animals do not show any signs of illness.
+animals do not show any signs.
 Animals get Q fever

 through contact with body fluids or secretions.
 Q fever is zoonotic